• Skip to main content

 A word is dead poem by Emily Dickinson chosen for the poetry reading challenge.

-I’ve seen the poem with different punctuation.
-I don’t know what version scholars have deemed official, but since reading it aloud is the goal of the poetry challenge I won’t spend too much time hemming and hawing over it.
+I've seen versions of this poem that use different punctuation.
+I don't know what version scholars have deemed official, but since reading it aloud is the goal of the poetry challenge I won't spend too much time hemming and hawing over it.

 The blog, The Prowling Bee is dedicated to looking at each of Dickinson's poems and here's her interpretation of "A Word".
 You can read more about Emily Dickinson at Poets.org.